scouten/ericscouten.dev/content/2025/iiw40/index.md

 Advantage: `did:webs` can be bound to a vLEI.
 But ... `did:webs` is undergoing major revision to the current draft to incorporate multi-sig.

 Switchchord is working on enabling `did:webs` in production.
 (Behind a feature flag for now.)

+## Session 4L: Demo of First Person Credentials and Verifiable Reliationship Credentials
+_Drummond Reed and several others_

+Early (alpha) version of mobile app that demonstrates first person credentials and creation of in-person relationships.

+It's a "key signing party."

+Ooh, cool, all the data exchange is offline.

+This is foundational to what Linux Foundation wants to address the open-source supply chain risks.

+Group is planning to come back to IIW 41 with a production-ready version of this same app.